-3.4 Alterations to monitoring programmes for 2021-2022
+Recommendation 2 was undertaken.
+Alterations to monitoring programmes for 2022-2023

 In designing and implementing the monitoring programmes for air/water discharges in the region, the Council has taken into account:

 - the extent of information already made available through monitoring or other means to date; - its relevance under the RMA; - the Council's obligations to monitor consented activities and their effects under the RMA; - the record of administrative and environmental performances of the consent holder; and - reporting to the regional community.